kraudy/ibmi_os/README.md

 That's it.
 It was a long run, hope you find it useful.

-If you have any suggestions open an issue and i'll check it out
+If you have any suggestions open an issue and i'll check it out.

 Thanks for reading.